schuang29/zachFaceRecog/README.md

 # Zach's log

 Latest code (3rd experiment) is in steve_webcam_detect_recog.py.
 This will do the face recognition.
 To run, in VSC terminal window, run python steve_webcam_detect_recog.py.
 You can easily do that by right-clicking on the file, and choose the Run Python File in Terminal option.
+Learned about this from this web page: https://pypi.org/project/face-recognition/

 Prior to face recog, it was simply detecting faces using the webcam (2nd experiment).
 You can run the steve_webcam_detect.py script, similarly by right clicking on the file in VSC and Run Python File in Terminal option.
+Learned from this web page: https://realpython.com/face-detection-in-python-using-a-webcam/

 The first experiment was to recognize faces from pictures.
 This can be cound on face_detect.py.
-To run, run this from terminal: python face_detect.py family3.jpg
+To run, run this from terminal: python face_detect.py family3.jpg.
+Learned from this web page: https://realpython.com/face-recognition-with-python/#installing-opencv

 --------------